ergoplatform/ergodocs/docs/dev/protocol/eutxo/ergo_vs_cardano.md

 Through these collaborations and developments, Ergo and Cardano can enhance their respective platforms, promote interoperability, and advance the adoption of the eUTXO model in the blockchain community.

+One notable difference between the two ecosystems is the allocation of resources.
+Cardano, with its larger community and Catalyst funding, tends to have more developers working on specific problems and creating fleshed-out tooling.
+In contrast, Ergo's smaller developer community may focus on specific solutions rather than generic ones.
+However, Ergo developers would appreciate features like deserialize/serialize types in ErgoScript, especially for composite types (structs of other types), to make contracts cleaner and more readable.

 ## Conclusion

 Ergo and Cardano are both innovative blockchain platforms that have implemented the extended UTXO model, offering native asset support, distributed states for decentralized applications, and a range of other features.
 While ErgoScript and Plutus, their respective scripting languages, have different foundations and design principles, they both enable the creation of sophisticated smart contracts and blockchain applications.

 Ergo's approach to minting policies allows for more complex NFTs and token attributes, while Cardano's policy provides a simpler method for token issuance.
 Both platforms have implemented solutions to access off-chain data and oracles through data inputs, broadening their potential applications and use cases.
-Furthermore, their collaboration through the eUTXO Alliance and developments like Spectrum, Rosen and Reference Inputs demonstrate the potential for cross-platform cooperation and growth in the blockchain ecosystem.
+Furthermore, their collaboration through the eUTXO Alliance and developments like Rosen and Reference Inputs demonstrate the potential for cross-platform cooperation and growth in the blockchain ecosystem.

 Both Ergo and Cardano offer unique strengths and capabilities, making them appealing choices for developers, users, and investors alike.
 As these platforms continue to evolve and collaborate, they will undoubtedly contribute significantly to the advancement of blockchain technology and the adoption of the eUTXO model.

 ## Frequently Asked Questions